Internet users can take just one-twentieth of a second to decide whether they like the look of a website, researchers say.

 “This suggests that we make very quick judgements based on some sort of emotional reaction and our more considered judgements still reflect that first impression,” he said.

-Australian researcher Sue Burgess, who evaluates website useability and is a senior lecturer in information management at the University of Technology Sydney, says the finding comes as bad news to anyone hoping to convey information.
+Australian researcher Sue Burgess, who evaluates website usability and is a senior lecturer in information management at the University of Technology Sydney, says the finding comes as bad news to anyone hoping to convey information.

 “There’s no doubt that people do respond very quickly to websites and decide very quickly whether to stay on them,” she said.